awesome-llm-papers/awesome-llm-papers.github.io/_publications/poli2023hyena.markdown

 citations: 30
 bibkey: poli2023hyena
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2302.10866'}]
-tags: [Training Techniques, Transformer, Attention Mechanism, Reinforcement Learning, Model Architecture]
+tags: [Model Architecture, Attention Mechanism, Transformer, Reinforcement Learning, Training Techniques]
 ---
 Recent advances in deep learning have relied heavily on the use of large Transformers due to their ability to learn at scale.
 However, the core building